emmakrentz/unwrapped/README.md

 Open Unwrapped.ipynb and follow the instructions.
 All you need to do is copy in your access tokens and authorize your Spotify data and you're done!
 I found this didn't work in Colab as the authorization never popped up, so local runs are likely better.
 Images will begin appearing in the "output_unwrapped" folder after a few minutes.
 Happy unwrapping!

+Also Spotify API ToS prohibits using API data in ML models, I did not use any Spotify data in ML models :) Just NLP on the lyrics, for which all the data came from Genius and not Spotify.
+So please leave me alone if you are a Spotify lawyer.